SparkDevNetwork/Avalanche/README.md

 We have a great [Quick Start](https://github.com/secc/Avalanche/wiki/Quick-Start) guide so you can get to playing very quickly.

 The Southeast Christian Church app source code is hosted here as well.
-This way you can see any customization we may have made and learn from them.
+This way you can see any customizations we may have made and learn from them.

 ## Contributing